vgrichina/vibe-server/stacks/core/001_setup_web_server.md

   - Attach the parsed config to the request context.

 - **Token Management**:
-  - Store token balances in Redis using key pattern: `apiKey:<apiKey>`.
-  - For anonymous users, generate API keys with prefix "temp_" using uuid.
-  - For registered users, generate API keys with prefix "user_" using uuid.
+  - Generate API keys using uuid.
-  - Store API key metadata in Redis using structure:
+  - Store API key metadata in Redis using `SET apiKey:<apiKey>` to point to associated user ID.
+  - Store user data in Redis using `SET user:<userId>` with structure:
     ```json
     {
-      "userId": "<userId or null for anonymous>",
       "createdAt": "<timestamp>",
       "tokensLeft": 1000
     }
     ```
   - Track token usage by decrementing `tokensLeft` field.
   - When `tokensLeft` reaches 0, return 402 Payment Required.
-  - Expire anonymous API keys after 24 hours.

 - **Implementation Notes**:
   - Use plain JavaScript (ES6+)